Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 If the pizza dough had the correct hydration, the crust should look puffy and with a cream color and little dark spots.

-If you haven’t done so, give it a try, experiment with different hydration percentages, and see how water affects your pizza dough under your circumstances and your expectations.
+If you haven’t done so, try it, experiment with different hydration percentages, and see how water affects your pizza dough under your circumstances and expectations.

 At the end of the day, it’s your pizza, you did it, so it should be the best for you!